Hummingbird Cake

 For The Frosting

-• Gradually beat in the confectioners’ sugar until totally incorporated, increase the speed and then beat until smooth.
+• Gradually beat in the powdered sugar until totally incorporated, increase the speed and then beat until smooth.
 Mix in the vanilla extract.
 Add in a pinch of salt.
 Mix until smooth and creamy.
 Frost the cake as desired once the layers are cool.
+4 cups (486 g) powdered sugar 2 teaspoons vanilla extract pinch salt

 Notes